-The school ensures that the needs of pupils with medical conditions are adequately considered so that they can participate fully in all structured and unstructured activities, extended school activities and residential visits.

-- The school understands the importance of all students taking part in physical activity (including out-of-school clubs and team sports).
-All relevant staff should make reasonable adjustments to physical activity sessions in accordance with a pupil's individual healthcare plan.
-This may involve ensuring that pupils have the appropriate medication/equipment/food with them during physical activity. - The school makes sure that a risk assessment is carried out before an educational visit.
-The needs of pupils with medical conditions are considered during this process and plans are put in place for any additional medication, equipment or support that may be required.
-This will require consultation with parent/carers and students and may require advice from the relevant healthcare professional to ensure that pupils can participate safely.
-An interim IHP will be set up for residential or other higher risk visit that a student with an IHP attends.
-The visit leader or named first aider will contribute to this plan and sign to confirm their understating of the IHP agreement.
+- 13.1.
+The school ensures that the needs of students with medical conditions are adequately considered so that they can participate fully in all structured and unstructured activities, extended school activities and residential visits. - 13.2.
+The school understands the importance of all students taking part in physical activity (including out-of-school clubs and team sports).
+All relevant staff should make reasonable adjustments to physical activity sessions in accordance with a student's individual healthcare plan.
+This may involve ensuring that students have the appropriate medication/equipment/food with them during physical activity. - 13.3.
+The school makes sure that a risk assessment is carried out before an educational visit.
+The needs of students with medical conditions are considered during this process and plans are put in place for any additional medication, equipment or support that may be required.
+This will require consultation with parents/carers and students and may require advice from the relevant healthcare professional to ensure that students can participate safely.
+An interim IHP will be set up for residential or other higher-risk visits that a student with an IHP attends.
+The visit leader or named first aider will contribute to this plan and sign to confirm their understanding of the IHP agreement.

-The school understands the impact a medical condition may have on attendance and learning
+14. The school understands the impact a medical condition may have on attendance and learning

-- School staff understand that frequent absences, or symptoms, such as limited concentration and frequent tiredness, may be due to a student's medical condition. - Where a student has frequent absences or a prolonged absence due to a medical condition, it is expected that parents/ carers will work with the school and healthcare providers to ensure relevant information is available as part of a coordinated care/support approach. - The school will refer students with medical conditions who are finding it difficult to keep up educationally to a relevant member of staff (e.g. the Special Educational Needs Co-ordinator) who will liaise with the student (where appropriate) parent and the student's healthcare professional. - Where a child is returning to school following a period of hospital education or alternative provision (including home tuition), this school will work with the local authority and educational provider to ensure that the child receives the support they need to reintegrate effectively.
-This may include involve a referral to Ealing Alternative Provision and updating their individual healthcare plan where necessary.
+- 14.1.
+School staff understand that frequent absences, or symptoms, such as limited concentration and frequent tiredness, may be due to a student's medical condition. - 14.2.
+Where a student has frequent absences or a prolonged absence due to a medical condition, it is expected that parents/ carers will work with the school and healthcare providers to ensure relevant information is available as part of a coordinated care/support approach. - 14.3.
+The school will refer students with medical conditions who are finding it difficult to keep up educationally to a relevant member of staff (e.g. the Special Educational Needs Co-ordinator) who will liaise with the student (where appropriate) parent and the student's healthcare professional. - 14.4.
+Where a child is returning to school following a period of hospital education or alternative provision (including home tuition), this school will work with the local authority and educational provider to ensure that the child receives the support they need to reintegrate effectively.
+This may involve a referral to Ealing Alternative Provision and updating their individual healthcare plan where necessary.